5 Common Bending Defects and How Custom Tooling Solves Them

 1. Springback Inconsistency

-The Custom Solution: Custom tooling allows for over-bending compensation.
-By designing a die with a specific “offset” angle or a specialized V-opening tailored to your material’s unique K-factor, custom tools ensure the final part hits the exact degree required every time.
+• The Custom Solution: Custom tooling allows for over-bending compensation.
+We engineer dies with specialized overbend angles (e.g., 75° or 80°) and custom V-openings matched to your specific material’s K-factor.
+This allows the material to be pushed past its limit so it settles exactly at the required angle accuracy every time.By designing a die with a specific “offset” angle or a specialized V-opening tailored to your material’s unique K-factor, custom dies ensure the final part hits the exact degree required every time.
+Read more: How Material Choice Impacts Bending Precision

 2. Surface Marking and Galling

-The Custom Solution: Custom dies can be manufactured with Non-Marking Inserts (such as specialized nylon or urethane) or designed as Wing-Bend dies.
-These tools support the material throughout the bend movement, eliminating the friction that causes marking.
+• The Custom Solution: Custom dies can be manufactured with Non-Marking Inserts (such as specialized nylon or urethane) or designed as Wing-Bend dies.
+These none-marking tools support the material throughout the bend movement, eliminating the friction that causes marking.

-3. Cracking at the Bend Line
+3. Sheet Metal Cracking at the Bend Line

-The Defect: If the punch radius is too sharp for the material thickness, the outer grain of the metal will stretch beyond its limit and crack.
+Bending Defects: If the punch radius is too sharp for the material thickness, the outer grain of the metal will stretch beyond its limit and crack.

-The Custom Solution: Standard tool catalogs have limited radii.
+• The Custom Solution: Standard tool catalogs have limited radii.
 A custom-designed punch can be engineered with a specific large-radius tip that perfectly matches the ductility of your specific alloy.
 This distributes the stress evenly and preserves the structural integrity of the part.

 4. Inaccurate Flange Lengths (Hole Deformation)